 PERFORMANCE REQUIREMENTS

-Materials or combinations of materials used for fire stopping shall be noncombustible and comply with the following as a minimum:
+Materials or combinations of materials used for firestopping shall be noncombustible and comply with the following as a minimum:

-Flame Spread: 25 or less, as measured by ASTM E-84
+Flame Spread Index: 25 or less, as measured by ASTM E-84

+Flame Spread Index (FSI) is a relative indication of the flammability of the material of interest with respect to a red oak standard.
+For example, an FSI of 25 indicates that a material has approximately 25% of the standard material’s flame spread characteristics.

-Smoke Developed: 100 or less, as measured by ASTM E-84
+Smoke Developed Index: 100 or less, as measured by ASTM E-84

+Smoke Developed Index (SDI) is a relative indication of the amount of smoke produced by a material when exposed to a certain heat source with respect to a red oak standard.
+The numbers carry the same meaning as the FSI values (25 indicates 25%).

-Fire stopping shall be asbestos free and shall be non-toxic to humans during installation and fire conditions
+Firestopping shall be asbestos free and shall be non-toxic to humans during installation and fire conditions

 Examination Of Work By The Contractor

 It shall be the responsibility of the prime contractor to provide firestopping for the entire project.
-The Contractor shall examine area to receive fire stopping prior to beginning work or to submitting the data required under 1.08, Submittals.
+The Contractor shall examine the area to receive firestopping prior to beginning work or to submitting the data required under 1.08, Submittals.

 Data to be submitted shall be based on the findings of the Contractor's examination.